Flying-Saga/BB_ReferEarnBot/README.md

 ## Introduction

-Refer&Earn Bot (@BB_ReferEarnBot) is a Telegram bot developed for a competition organized by Bots.Business.
-It allows users to earn money by referring friends, manage their balance, withdraw earnings, and access various features.
-The bot meets all criteria set by Bots.Business and includes additional enhancements for better user experience and administration.
-Also, This bot is fully configurable via both the bot inline interface and a web-based admin panel.
+**Refer&Earn Bot (@BB_ReferEarnBot)** is a **Telegram Bot** developed for a competition organized by *Bots.Business*.
+It allows users to earn money by **referring friends, manage their balance, withdraw earnings, and access various features**.
+The bot meets all criteria set by *Bots.Business* and includes additional enhancements for better user experience and administration.
+Additionally, this bot is *fully configurable* via both the bot inline interface and a web-based admin panel.

 ## 👤 Core Users Features: